reTHINK-project/dev-hyperty/docs/_hyperties/Group-Chat-Manager-Hyperty.md

 The Group Chat main functionality is to handle Text conversations among groups, including:

-* creation of a new Group Chat with possibility to invite users to join it
+-- creation of a new Group Chat with possibility to invite users to join it.

-* notification about invitation to join a Group Chat with options to accept or reject
+-- notification about invitation to join a Group Chat with options to accept or reject

-* send message to group
+-- send message to group

-* receive message from group with identity from sender
+-- receive message from group with identity from sender

 This Hyperty handles standard [Communication Data Objects](https://github.com/reTHINK-project/dev-service-framework/blob/develop/docs/datamodel/data-objects/communication/readme.md) constrained for Chat Communications i.e. the hypertyResource type is `chat`.